Last updated July 27, 2021

 Mistakes happen, and overdraft fees can unfortunately be inevitable.
 Luckily, it’s not the end of it if you do get hit with one.
 There are ways to reclaim that money.

-If you choose to negotiate alone, here are some things that you can do to increase your chances of success.
+Here are some things that you can do to increase your chances of success when you negotiate your bank fees with a financial institution.

 Prepare your information